 That the manufacturer commits that the same production management system is being used for the new product

-However, as producing product according to Ex “s” IEC 60079-33 requires special attention which would not normally be covered by any previously issued QARs, the ExCB shall assess whether or not an on-site assessment of the manufacturer is required prior to the issue of a new CoC covering Ex “s”.
+However, as producing product according to Ex “s” (IEC 60079-33) requires special attention which would not normally be covered by any previously issued QARs, the ExCB shall assess whether or not an on-site assessment of the manufacturer is required prior to the issue of a new CoC covering Ex “s”.
 The decision taken by the ExCB shall be formally recorded.
 A possible occasion where this on-site visit may not be necessary is where the applicant seeks a new Issue of the IECEx CoC to cover changes, of Ex products and where the ExCB determines by assessment of the manufacturer’s quality documentation that a site visit is not required

-Therefore the procedure outlined in Section 1 of OD 009 is followed, with the addition that the QAR shall make specific reference to each individual product that is to be certified Ex “s” and that this shall be checked before issuing the certificate.
+Therefore, the procedure outlined in Section 1 of OD 009 is followed, with the addition that the QAR shall make specific reference to each individual product that is to be certified Ex “s” and that this shall be checked before issuing the certificate.

 Procedures for the Issuing of an IECEx Quality Assessment Report (QAR)

-The procedure outlined in Section 3 of OD 009 is followed, with the addition that the ExCB responsible for the work shall take into account the QAR Annex from the ExTR of any Ex “s” equipment that is to be included, and shall specifically include a reference to each Ex “s” certificate in the QAR.
+The procedure outlined in Section 3 of OD 009 is followed, with the addition that the ExCB responsible for the work shall take into account the QAR Annex from the ExTR of any Ex “s” equipment that is to be included and shall specifically include a reference to each Ex “s” certificate in the QAR.

-Note that there are no additional competence requirements for an ExCB conducting the QAR assessment as the relevant details to be assessed are included in the QAR Annex to the ExTR.
-The manufacturer shall be audited only when the ExTR has been issued, and received by the ExCB conducting the IECEx quality assessment of manufacturer.
+There are no additional competence requirements for an ExCB conducting the QAR assessment as the relevant details to be assessed are included in the QAR Annex to the ExTR.
+The manufacturer shall be audited only when the ExTR has been issued and received by the ExCB conducting the IECEx quality assessment of manufacturer.

-ANNEX AAdditional Requirements for ExCB and ExTLs to be assigned IEC 60079-33 within their IECEx Scope of Acceptance
+Additional Requirements for ExCB and ExTLs to be assigned IEC 60079-33 within their IECEx Scope of Acceptance

 (Normative)